allegheny-college-cmpsc-303-fall-2024/course-materials/README.md

 Weekly averages will be rounded to the nearest whole number

 This system means that you can miss roughly two weeks of class without consequence, assuming you are participating in class each week.
-Note that this accomodation is meant to cover emergencies, and additional absences may not be excused. **As an exception: if you are sick with something contagious, you should not come to class.
-If you are concertned sickness will impact your grade, let the professor know and accomodations will be made.**
+Note that this accomodation is meant to cover emergencies, and additional absences may not be excused.

+**As an exception: if you are sick with something contagious, you should not come to class even if you have already missed the permitted two weeks.
+If this is your situation, please contact your professor.
+In most situations, the ~two week allowance already in place will allow you to stay home when sick without consequence or having to contact professor. **

 You will receive regular updates on your weekly average points so you can adjust your participation accordingly.

 ### Tokens and Late Assignments

-**Late challenges and projects will not be accepted unless a token is applied at least 24 hours before the assignment deadline.** You will have two tokens, and each can extend **one** assignment's deadline by one week.
+**Late challenges and projects will not be accepted unless a token is applied at least 24 hours before the assignment deadline.**

+**These tokens are no-questions-asked.** They are meant to accomodate emergency situations, so there is no need to provide an excuse when applying a token.

+You will have two tokens, and each either

+- Extends **one** assignment's deadline by one week

+  OR

+- Allows resubmit of **one** assignment one week after receiving your grade.
+Resubmits can only be used on assignments where an on-time attempt was made

 Each token works on limited assignments:

 - Token 1: can be used on project 1 or challenges 1-5
 - Token 2: can be used on project 2 or challenges 6-10

-TODO: allow resubmit?

 If you apply a token to an assignment with multiple intermittent deadlines, all deadlines that occur 24+ hours after the token is applied will be extended by one week.